2021 Milestones National Autism Conference

 216.464.7600 x 108

 Beth has over a decade of experience working directly with young adults with autism, guiding families and individuals toward greater independence.
 Prior to joining Milestones in 2011, Beth served as a Youth Transition Specialist with LEAP (Linking Employment, Abilities & Potential).
 Beth earned her MSSA with a concentration in Community Development and Social Change from Case Western Reserve University.
 She has represented Milestones on the Employment First Transition Council for the State of Ohio where she assisted with policy development and implementation and also serves as a field advisor for Case Western Reserve University Graduate School of Social Work and previously sat on the internal curriculum committee.
-In addition, Beth was recently appointed to a three-year term with the Cuyahoga County Council for Persons with Disabilities.
-She has presented on topics related to teens and adults with autism throughout the state of Ohio and national conferences.
+She has also presented on topics related to teens and adults with autism throughout the state of Ohio and national conferences.
 Beth is dedicated to mentoring self-advocates to become teachers for others and expanding community engagement for individuals on the spectrum.

 OFN Grant Manager/Supervisor